francofaa/digital-garden-jekyll-template/_wikis/1_argot/Arc02/It is Dark and Hell is Hot.md

 In exchange for a joke, the ferryman agrees to take Malory to Zulon.
 Along the way Malory just unloads on him and the ferryman agrees to help him retrieve memories from the spirits in the water who look like him.

 These squishy fish like creatures, once dried off, are safe to touch, after a DC 10 charisma check to fend off feeblemind.
 The ferryman tells him that most reincarnated souls are just that: reincarnated.
 Very rarely are those souls duplicated and moreover, none of these souls have gone to the next life.
 They are trapped in the River Styx and the original Whisperbottom has been for 600 years!
-The ferryman suspects interference, but never has he met a living specimen so he agreed to help out of curiosity.
+The ferryman suspects interference, but never has he met a living specimen so he agrees to help out of curiosity.

 Seeking to understand what is happening to him, what has happened to him in his past lives, what [[The Unspeakable One]] wants from him, how he became this way, whether he can escape this rebirth cycle, whether he should join the Unspeakable One or fight him, etc, Malory taps into the 12 spirits of his past self: